mansourmahboubi/django-taskmanager/README.md

 * the groups are defined by website owner
-* each user can makes task in the defined groups
+* each user can make task in the defined groups
 * each task has two states Pending and Done
 * it works with a query from last three groups